GStreamer/gstreamer/markdown/tutorials/basic/concepts.md

 Properties are read from with `g_object_get()` and written to with `g_object_set()`.

-`g_object_set()` accepts a NULL-terminated list of property-name, property-value pairs, so multiple properties can be changed in one go (GStreamer elements are all a particular kind of `GObject`, which is the entity offering property facilities: This is why the property handling methods have the `g_` prefix).
+`g_object_set()` accepts a `NULL`-terminated list of property-name, property-value pairs, so multiple properties can be changed in one go.

+GStreamer elements are all a particular kind of `GObject`, which is the entity offering property facilities.
+This is why the property handling methods have the `g_` prefix.

 The line of code above changes the “pattern” property of `videotestsrc`, which controls the type of test video the element outputs.
 Try different